 Western Hemlock Looper Outbreak

-An outbreak of Western Hemlock Looper is occurring in Metro Vancouver’s Capilano, Seymour and Coquitlam watersheds, in Lynn Headwaters Regional Park and across the North Shore, resulting in visible damage (browning) to some forested areas.
+An outbreak of western hemlock looper moths is occurring in Metro Vancouver’s Capilano, Seymour and Coquitlam watersheds, in Lynn Headwaters Regional Park and across the North Shore, resulting in visible damage (browning) to some forested areas.

-The Western Hemlock Looper is a native species that is an important part of the natural coastal forest ecosystem; the larval (caterpillar) stage of loopers feed on trees and understory vegetation that live in the Lower Mainland.
+The western hemlock looper is a native species that is an important part of the natural coastal forest ecosystem, as looper larvae (caterpillars) feed on trees and understory vegetation that grow in the Lower Mainland.

 Common questions about Western Hemlock Looper